 Offered: Spring (alternate years).

-POL 335 - Jurisprudence and the American Judicial Process (3)

-The nature of law is examined through the analysis of selected theories of jurisprudence.
-Attention is given to judicial organization and process, judicial administration and politics, and judicial behavior at both the state and national levels.

-Prerequisite: One 200-level political science course or consent of department chair.

-Offered: As needed.

 POL 337 - Urban Political Geography (3)

 Geographic and political analyses are used to study the growth of cities.
 Consideration is given to the role of cities on local, national, and world scales.
 Students cannot receive credit for both GEOG 337 and POL 337.